 During this remote learning period, we are keeping in touch with our families via our weekly parent newsletter 'Ferneley News'.
 For copies, please visit our Parent Newsletters webpage here.

 - Home Testing Arrangements - from w/c 22nd March 2021 -

 For queries around our school COVID operation and procedures, please contact Mrs Bradley (Secondary Operations Lead) at [email protected].

 Thank you for continuing to work with school in such a positive and supportive way throughout these difficult times.
-Considering the significant changes to routines and procedures in and around school since reopening in September, students and staff have responded very well, and we continue to support one another throughout these unprecedented times.
+Considering the significant changes to routines and procedures in and around school, students and staff have responded very well, and we continue to support one another throughout these unprecedented times.

 CLICK TO READ > Information Table re.
 Coronavirus - what to do if........

 You will know that we now have a face mask policy in place at school.
 Students MUST wear a face mask when travelling to and from their lessons, and we strongly advise that they are worn in lessons alongside national directive.
 Our students have responded very sensibly and maturely to this request, this term.
 Please ensure that your child leaves home with a mask in their school bag and their equipment for learning each day.
 Those students caught without a face mask on will be sanctioned.